OCD and ADHD: The Overlooked Connection Every Parent Should Know!

 Dr. Roseann Capanna-Hodge

-OCD (Obsessive-Compulsive Disorder) and ADHD (Attention-Deficit Hyperactive Disorder) are two entirely different conditions.
+Obsessive-Compulsive Disorder (OCD) and Attention-Deficit Hyperactive Disorder (ADHD) are two entirely different conditions.
 However, children and teens are misdiagnosed to have one condition over the other.
-Most of it is because these mental health issues have overlapping symptoms.
+Most of it is because these mental health issues have overlapping symptoms, which can complicate diagnosis and impact brain development.
+Ensuring a correct diagnosis is essential for receiving proper treatment and care.

-Many symptoms associated with concentration with attention have very similar effects on children and teens with either one of these conditions.
+Many symptoms associated with concentration and attention have very similar effects on children and teens with either of these conditions.
 However, the clinical presentation and brain activity of a child or teen with ADHD are very different from one that has OCD.
+This complexity often leads to ADHD dual diagnosis misdiagnosis, where ADHD is mistakenly identified in individuals who are actually experiencing OCD, potentially exacerbating the underlying condition.

 What is OCD?

 A child or teen with OCD exhibits irrational thoughts and fears, also called obsessions, that lead to compulsive behaviors.
+Obsessive compulsive symptoms can be particularly challenging for those with ADHD due to the need for strict routines and precision.
 Compulsions are the behaviors that OCD-affected individuals engage in to get rid of their obsessions or decrease their distress.

 General OCD Symptoms

-All OCD fears and intrusive thoughts are unique but there are some common themes that impact children and teens.
+All OCD fears and intrusive thoughts are unique, but there are some common themes that impact children and teens.
 OCD intrusive thoughts are rarely logical and can be dark and scary.
-Children and teens can be quite adept at hiding these internal worries, so parents can be surprised when they are revealed.
+Children and teens can be pretty adept at hiding these internal worries, so parents can be surprised when they are revealed.

 OCD Symptoms in Children